 Focus: Military Affiliated Personnel and Veterans

 The Office of Undergraduate Admissions and Cal Veteran Services Center hosted a number of webinars in late summer and early fall of 2017 to assist U.S. military personnel and veterans in understanding our admissions process, how to apply to UC Berkeley, and how to become a stronger applicant in a selective admissions process.
 Please click on the links below to view recorded webinar or scroll below to find webinar.

 All students applying to UC Berkeley are held to the same academic standards.
-The overwhelming majority of undergraduate student veterans come to UC Berkeley as transfer students from California community colleges.
+The overwhelming majority of undergraduate student veterans come to UC Berkeley as transfer students from California Community Colleges.
 As such, we encourage you to plan early and make use of resources available to you such as your community college counselor, www.assist.org, and the Office of Undergraduate Admissions' military applicant page.
-In addition to those resources, the Cal Veteran Services Center provides the following resources to all prospective student veterans:
+In addition to those resources, the Cal Veteran Services Center provides the following resources to all prospective veteran and military-connected students:

-The Cal Veteran Services Center provides advising to prospective undergraduate student veterans.
-We assist student veterans through email, phone, web chat, and in-person meetings.
+The Cal Veteran Services Center provides advising to prospective undergraduate veteran and military-connected students through email, phone, video chat, and in-person meetings.

-Current student veterans are able to provide information and a first hand perspective of their experience applying to Cal.
-Additionally, they are able to provide insight on what it is like to be a current student veteran at Cal.
+Current student veterans are able to provide information and a first hand perspective of their experience applying to UC Berkeley.
+Additionally, they are able to provide insight on what it is like to be a current student.